m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 In particular, we focused on **discretionary access control** (DAC), whereby the user who creates a resource is the owner of that resource and can choose to give access to other users.

 ## Two Problems with DAC
-To illustrate the first problem with DAC, let’s consider the following scenario.
+To illustrate the first problem with DAC, let's consider the following scenario.

 Alice owns a file and gives read access to Bob, but not to Charlie.
 Bob copies the contents into a new file, and shares that file with Charlie.
-Charlie now has effective access to the file that Alice didn’t want to share with him in the first place.
+Charlie now has effective access to the file that Alice didn't want to share with him in the first place.

-While DAC allows users to control direct access to a file, we can’t actually prevent the spread of data contained in that file; that is, we can’t control the *information flow*.
+While DAC allows users to control direct access to a file, we can't actually prevent the spread of data contained in that file; that is, we can't control the *information flow*.

-Another problem with DAC is that it doesn’t reflect how most organizations treat their data.
+Another problem with DAC is that it doesn't reflect how most organizations treat their data.
 Most employers do not leave the decisions about data sharing in the hands of their employees, but rather mandate explicit policies about who can share what.

 To address these problems, we will explore another model for access control: **mandatory access control** (MAC).
 In mandatory access control, decisions about sharing information are not made at the discretion of the user.